 Preheat the oven to 350°F (180°C).

-In a non-stick saucepan, add raspberries, fresh or frozen, chia seeds, and maple syrup.
+In a non-stick saucepan, add raspberries, fresh or frozen, chia seeds, and maple syrup or coconut sugar.

 Bring to a simmer, and mash the berries with a potato masher or fork to form a puree.